 Located just behind the beach and playground area you will find sport is alive and well this island.
 Inis Oírr has recently installed an AstroTurf alongside their sporting pitch and hosted the All Ireland Islands Gaelic Football Tournament in 2013.

 There are 3 Pubs serving food & refreshments, a small convenient store for bits & pieces, and an array of cafes for delicious island fare.
 We can’t possibly say enough about Inis Oírr.
 It is truly a special place and happens to be one of our favourites!

 The Inis Oirr ferry departs Doolin at 10:00 am, 11:00 am, and 1:00 pm for day trips.
 The Inis Oirr ferry departs Inis Oirr at 1:45 pm, and 4:45 pm to return to Doolin.
 There is a 5:00 pm sailing from Doolin to Inis Oirr for overnight stays only.
-Please note ferry services from Doolin Pier will finish on 7th of November for 2016 and will resume again on 17th of March 2017.
+Please note ferry services from Doolin Pier will finish on 7th of November for 2017 and will resume again in March 2018.